Duel for Gold: Synopsis

+A huge sum of gold stored in a qianzhuang in Datong Prefecture has become the target of various robbers.
+Teng Qiying, a lone brigand, has invited Wen Lixian, a security guard at the qianzhuang, to join him in his plan to steal the gold.
+After Wen refuses, Teng reaches out to the sisters Yuyan and Yuying and their husbands.
+They betray and outwit each other during the heist.

 Release

-The film's original Mandarin title was Huo bing, its Hong Kong Cantonese title was Fo ping and the working English language title Thieves Fall Out.
-After release the film's worldwide English subtitled version was titled Duel for Gold.
+The film's original Chinese title was Huo Bing, and the working English title was Thieves Fall Out.
+After its release, the film became known worldwide under its English title Duel for Gold.

 Reception

 On IMDb, the film has gotten an average rating of 6.9 stars out of 10; the majority of the reviews being either 7 stars or 8 stars.